310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% endbubble %}

 {% bubble Tetora %}
-And anyway, it’s not like I suddenly lost sight of my whole “man among men” dream~
+And anyway, it’s not like I suddenly lost sight of my “man among men” dream~
 {% endbubble %}

 ## Chapter 3